tonybushido/oxaria_code/README.md

 ## 1-gas sensors download
-The files below used to download data from the 1-gas sensor variant.
-These sensors are owned by the University of Oxford.
-For file nomenclature, 1-gas sensors are grouped under the `oxaria2` file label / handle, they were the 2nd batch of sensors purchase for use by OxAria & are non-NERC funded (Research England(?)).
+The `py` files below used to download data from the 1-gas sensor variant.
+These sensors are owned by the University of Oxford & grouped under the `oxaria2` file label / folder - they were the 2nd batch of sensors purchased for use by OxAria & are non-NERC funded (Research England(?)).
 ### January 2020 to February 2021.
 | Code | Description |
 |:-----|:------------|